protocolbuffers/protobuf/benchmarks/README.md

 $ ./download_data.sh
 ```

-After doing this the big data file will automaticly generated in the
+After doing this the big data file will automatically generated in the
 benchmark directory.

 ## Run instructions